-Cellulosic ethanol is ethanol made from cellulose, a non-grain material/feedstock that provides the cellular structure for all plants.
-The end product – a clean-burning, high-octane fuel – is the same as ethanol made from corn.
+Cellulosic bioethanol is bioethanol made from cellulose, a non-grain material/feedstock that provides the cellular structure for all plants.
+The end product – a clean-burning, high-octane fuel – is the same as bioethanol made from corn.

 Cellulose, which provides the cellular structure for all plants, is the world's most abundant organic compound.
-POET has been researching and developing cellulosic ethanol technology since 2001, when we began performing bench-scale testing of our cellulosic technology at our research laboratory.
-In 2008, we began producing cellulosic ethanol at pilot scale at our research center.
-In partnership with Royal DSM of the Netherlands, POET-DSM Advanced Biofuels opened a commercial-scale ethanol plant in Emmetsburg, Iowa – dubbed “Project LIBERTY” – in September of 2014.
-Project LIBERTY’s feedstock is corn crop residue – cobs, leaves, husk and some stalk.
+POET has been researching and developing cellulosic bioethanol technology since 2001, performing bench-scale testing of our cellulosic technology at our research laboratory and more recently – through a partnership with Royal DSM of the Netherlands –commercial-scale cellulosic bioethanol production in Emmetsbrug, Iowa

 POET-DSM Advanced Biofuels builds on the strengths of both companies to create a joint venture with a critical mission –- making cellulosic bioethanol competitive with grain bioethanol, the most competitive renewable liquid transportation fuel on the market today.